4nh3k/Typing-Game/README.md

 # Typing Corona

-Just a beta of a cute typing game.
-We will upgrade this later :3
+Just a cute typing game

-You can download whole project below and view our stupid code : D
+You can download whole project below and play by running .exe file :3

-Or you can download this, run "Typing Corona/Typing Corona/Typing Corona.exe" to play: https://bit.ly/3tBPS4z

-Thanks for your visiting :> Please star us, we will appreciate that.
-Have a nice day :)
+Have a nice day